tmilne5/Trust-the-Critics/README.md

 ## Reproducibility
 This repository contains two branches: 'main' and 'reproducible'.
 You are currectly viewing the 'main' branch, which contains a clean version of the code meant to be easy to read and interpret and to run more efficiently than the version on the 'reproducible' branch.
-The results obtained by running the code on this branch are nearly (but not perfectly) identical to the results stated in the papers, the differences stemming from the randomness inherent to the experiments.
+The results obtained by running the code on this branch should be nearly (but not perfectly) identical to the results stated in the papers, the differences stemming from the randomness inherent to the experiments.
 The 'reproducible' branch allows one to replicate exactly the results stated in the paper (random seeds are specified) for the TTC experiments.